icopy-site/awesome-cn/docs/awesome/awesome-java.md

 - [webcam-capture](https://github.com/sarxos/webcam-capture) - Library for using built-in and external webcams directly in Java.
 - [XMLBeam](https://github.com/SvenEwald/xmlbeam) - Processes XML by using annotations or XPath within code.
 - [yGuard](https://github.com/yWorks/yGuard) - Obfuscation via renaming and shrinking.
-- [JBang](https://github.com/maxandersen/jbang/) - JBang makes it easy to use Java for scripting.
-It lets you use a single file for code and dependency management and allows you to run it directly.

 ### Mobile Development